IBM-Bluemix-Docs/hypersecure-dbaas/webui-dbinst.md

 ##Before you begin

-In the IBM HyperSecure DBaaS dashboard, select the Instances tab.
+In the HyperSecure DBaaS dashboard, select the Instances tab.

 ##Starting a database instance